Karen Hoffmann, RN, MS, CIC, FSHEA, FAPIC

 Chapel Hill, NC

-Ms. Hoffmann earned her Bachelor of Science degree in Nursing from Indiana University and her Master of Science degree in Healthcare Epidemiology from the University of Virginia.
-She has been certified in infection prevention and control since 1989 and has earned the Fellow of APIC designation.
+Karen earned her Bachelor of Science in Nursing from Indiana University and Master of Science in healthcare epidemiology from the University of Virginia.